This page is in the process of being updated. This message will be removed when the update is complete.

 The camp welcomes all players.

-Players under 10 years of age (born after July 14, 2014) require a chaperone.
+Players under 10 years of age (born after July 20, 2015) require a chaperone.
 There is a maximum of four campers per chaperone.
-The resident chaperone fee includes all meals.
-The non-resident fee includes meals like a non-resident camper—lunch and Dinner S-Th.
+The resident chaperone fee includes all meals and a camp t-shirt.

 Roommates: We strongly encourage campers to get vaccinated.
-Roommates need to request each other on their registration form.
+Roommates can register directly with the hotel through it’s direct link.
 Camp space is filled first-come, and spots cannot be held for a late-registering roommate.

 To facilitate a positive camp experience, we request prior communication for players with physical challenges, ADHD, or spectrum disorders.